openvinotoolkit/openvino_notebooks/notebooks/236-stable-diffusion-v2/README.md

 Notebooks demonstrate how to convert and run Stable Diffusion v2 models using OpenVINO.

 Notebook contains the following steps:
-1. Convert PyTorch models to ONNX format.
+1. Create pipeline with PyTorch models using Diffusers library.
-2. Convert ONNX models to OpenVINO IR format, using model conversion API.
+2. Convert PyTorch models to OpenVINO IR format, using model conversion API.
 3. Run Stable Diffusion v2 pipeline with OpenVINO.

 If you have not installed all required dependencies, follow the [Installation Guide](../../README.md).